dennisreimann/website/src/articles/2016-01-21-elm-functions.md

 ```

 Currying is often used to prepare a function that expects multiple arguments for use as an argument of a function that passes only one argument (like `List.map`).

+For more examples and an in-depth explanation head over to LambdaCat: [Currying, The Unknown](http://www.lambdacat.com/road-to-elm-currying-the-unknown/).